 This feature allows the oven baking temperature to be adjusted up to 35°F hotter or down to 35°F cooler.
 Use this feature if you believe your oven temperature is too hot or too cold and wish to change it.
-This adjustment affects Bake mode.
-No other cooking modes are affected.
+This adjustment affects every cooking mode except broil.

-Press the Bake pad to enter the temperature adjustment mode.
+After entering the special features menu, press the Bake pad to enter the temperature adjustment mode.
 A number between 35 and - 35 will display.
-Use the +/- pads to set the desired temperature adjustment and use the Bake pad to change between negative and positive.
+Use the + or - pads to set the desired temperature adjustment.
 Press the Start pad to save the temperature adjustment.